-Some – especially in Asia and the middle east – are better than others when catering for non-carnivores, and the gap continues to close: even Singapore Airlines is now offering a vegan version of its signature satay sticks, using plant-based Impossible Meat.
+Some – especially in Asia and the middle east – are better than others when catering for non-carnivores, and the gap continues to close: even Singapore Airlines now offers a vegan version of its signature satay sticks, using plant-based Impossible Meat.

-Qatar Airways has now taken a confident culinary stride forward with the launch of 'fully vegan' à la carte menu in business class.
+Qatar Airways has also taken a confident culinary stride forward with a ‘fully vegan’ à la carte menu in business class.

 Dishes on offer include smoked moutabel, spiral courgettes and arrabbiata sauce, tofu and spinach tortellini, asian barbecue tofu, noodles, scallions and shiitake, fried tofu with vegetable tajine, cauliflower couscous and kalamata bruschetta, and chickpea flour omelette.

-However, the airline says this isn't just for vegans – the move is designed to cater to increasing demand for plant-based food.
+However, this isn’t just for vegans – the move is designed to cater to increasing demand for plant-based food.

 “We always strive to provide our customers with authentic and indulgent experiences in the skies,” says Qatar Airways Group CEO His Excellency Akbar Al Baker.